kevingaray/kevingaray/README.md

 # 💫 About Me:
 🔭 Hello there!
-I’m Kevin Garay, a passionate Junior QA Automation Engineer with backend experience,<br>Welcome to my GitHub profile where you can explore some exciting projects I've been working on
+I’m Kevin Garay, a passionate QA Automation Engineer with backend experience,<br>Welcome to my GitHub profile where you can explore some exciting projects I've been working on
 💻Can also visit my [web portafolio](https://kevingaray.github.io/)

 ## 🧠 Skills: